We’re good at making great connections. Even with humans.

 Support – In a hurry?
 Let our support departments help you solve product-related challenges quickly.

 The LUXBEAM® Lithography System (LLS) is a subsystem for machine builders/tool makers to incorporate into their next-generation direct imaging lithography solution.
 The LLS supports applications within advanced packaging, micro-optics, and PCB manufacturing.

 What does it take to integrate your products?

-The LUXBEAM® Rapid System (LRS) is professional, high volumee sub-system for 3D print machine builders to create machines combining high resolution and high volumee output on vast build areas.
+The LUXBEAM® Rapid System (LRS) is a professional, high-volume sub-system for 3D print machine builders to create machines combining high resolution and high volume output on vast build areas.
 It comes with a detailed documented interface for easy integration into the machine base and machine software.